Contrast-Security-OSS/docs/content/admin/sys_settings/SystemSettings.md

 <!--
 title: "Configuring TeamServer Settings"
 description: "Configuring TeamServer Settings"
-tags: "SuperAdmin EOP configuration system settings" -->
+tags: "Admin SuperAdmin EOP configuration system settings" -->

 ## Role Of The SuperAdmin
-The SuperAdmin is an [EOP role](user_tsguideset.html#roles) that has the ability to modify and manage TeamServer System Settings.
-Individual users can be [granted SuperAdmin](user_tsconfig.html#super) on a case by case basis.
+The SuperAdmin is an [EOP role](admin_manageorgsroleperm.html#roles) that has the ability to modify and manage TeamServer System Settings.
+Individual users can be [granted SuperAdmin](admin_manageorgs.html#sa) on a case by case basis.
 Only the SuperAdmin has access to these settings below.
-Many of these settings are accessible and can be changed via the [Organization Settings](user_tsguide.html#orgset) by an organization administrator.
+Many of these settings are accessible and can be changed via the **Organization Settings** by an organization administrator.

 ## Configuring Settings from the User Interface
 If a user is a SuperAdmin, he/she will have access to the system settings menu.
 To view this menu: